un01s/code-exercises/README.md

 | 11-dynamic programming | [DP](https://github.com/un01s/code-exercises/tree/main/11-dp) |
 | 12-monotonic stack | [monotonic stack](https://github.com/un01s/code-exercises/tree/main/12-monotonicStack) |
 | 13-graph | [graph](https://github.com/un01s/code-exercises/tree/main/13-graph) |

+## notes on data structures and algorithms

+Array, stack, heap/queue, priority queue, deque and so on are linear structures with special and limited access to their elements.
+The linked list is logically linear and physically non-linear.
+Then binary trees and graphs become even more nonlinear.
+Both array and linked list are basics.

+Then hashing, two-pointer, sliding window, binary search, DFS, and BFS, backtracking, DP, greedy are just general ideas to deal with specific problems.

+Other topics like tries, knapsack, intervals, graphs, bit-manipulation, math and geomotry are interesting too.

 ## references